DeadSurfer/trikz/README.md

 Ping tool code from rumour.
 FakeExpert is good but Expert-Zone better.
 Also you have "I" button for extra options.
 Thanks to LOn for first george source code gaving.
+Thansk to Shavit trikz plugin as template for beggining.